-- Fold over to form a half moon shape.
+- Fold over each circle to form a half moon shape.
 Press down gently with your fingers to seal.
 I like to then gently press the top of the pastry to kinda distribute the filling that’s inside.

 - Use a fork to create a crimp in the edge & brush whisked egg over each hand pie.

 - Sprinkle with sesame seeds and cut three slits in the top (to allow air to escape while it bakes).
 Pop the tray into the fridge for about 10 minutes to allow the puff pastry to chill a little bit.

 - Bake and enjoy!